juodyalmohideb-source/MajorFit-ML-Academic-Major-Suitability/README.md

-MajorFit: Predicting Students’ Academic Major Suitability Based on Personality Traits
+MajorFit – Academic Major Suitability Prediction

 Project Overview

-MajorFit is a machine learning project that predicts whether an academic major is suitable for a student based on personality traits, learning preferences, problem-solving style, academic performance, major interest, and career alignment.
+MajorFit is a machine learning project that predicts whether a student’s academic major is suitable for their personality traits, academic preferences, and career alignment.

-The project aims to support students in making more informed academic major decisions by analyzing the relationship between students’ characteristics and their selected major.
+The project aims to support students in making more informed decisions about their academic major by analyzing different personality and academic-related factors.

 Problem Statement

-Students may choose academic majors without considering whether the major aligns with their personality, interests, learning preferences, and career goals.
-This may lead to low academic satisfaction, reduced performance, and uncertainty about future career paths.
+Students may choose academic majors without considering whether the major matches their personality, interests, learning preferences, and career goals.
+This can lead to low academic satisfaction and uncertainty about their future career.

-This project addresses this problem by developing machine learning classification models to predict academic major suitability.
+MajorFit addresses this problem by using machine learning classification models to predict major suitability.

 Dataset

-The dataset was collected through an online questionnaire.
-The data is numerically encoded and contains information related to students’ academic and personality characteristics.
+The dataset contains questionnaire responses related to students’ academic and personality characteristics.

-The dataset includes the following features:
+The features include:

 * Major Field
 * Academic Year